Ghifari160/tournament/README.md

-# UP-2020062401
+# Tournament

-UP-2020062401 (a better name is in the works) is tournament management app.
+Tournament (a better name is in the works) is tournament management app.
 It is work in progress and, at the moment, only the bracket and competitors page are working.
 The public interface footer and navigation bars are both configurable with Markdown support.